darchipov/opendatalayer/README.md

 -----------------------

+## Road to 1.0
+- cleanup data model: strip deprecated fields, remove inheritance
+- create builder tool (based on systemjs-builder?)
+- Refactor ODL core implementation to a Promise-driven approach
+- Support dynamic bundling in ODL builder to split the package into smaller files (e.g. one global file, one for article detail page, one for order completion page) to save ressources

 ## Future plans
 - Create a crawler tool that scans an entire website's markup and validates the included ODL metatags against the associated Avro model files
 - Provide a gulp-opendatalayer plugin
 - Provide a grunt-opendatalayer plugin
-- Support dynamic bundling in ODL builder to split the package into smaller files (e.g. one global file, one for article detail page, one for order completion page) to save ressources
 - Currently ODL is heavily focused on e-commerce websites, we should add more universal types to support more content-driven websites, as we have some more real use cases and/or feedback